Mikaelia/C_shell/README.md

 A simplified recreation of the UNIX shell

 ## Description
-This simple shell can read, interpret, and execute commands.
-Once the commands are executed, allocated memory is freed.
+This shell can read, interpret, and execute commands.

 ## Environment
 Built and tested with Ubuntu 14.04 LTS